 Studies have shown that these electronic bug repellers work in some cases.
 However, they are not effective on all bugs.
 If you want to try out one of these devices, your best bet is to have some backup method of bug-repelling to use with it.

-If you’ve got some source of power, we like the Bocianelli Ultrasonic Pest Repeller.
-It works with several different types of bugs, and it is safe to use around people, pregnant women, and babies.
+If you’ve got some source of power, we like the Thermacell Patio Shield mosquito repeller.
+It provides a15-foot zone of protection against mosquitoes, and it is safe to use around people and pets.